good-loop/doc/pages/Good-Loop-terminology.md

  - <code>tryexpand</code> | A SafeFrame wrapped adunit tries to expand to show the lightbox.
  - <code>sfexpanded</code> | A SafeFrame wrapped adunit successfully expanded :) Failures are logged under <code>error</code>.
  - <code>pick</code> | The user has picked a charity.
- - **</code>minview</code>** | The user has watched long enough to count as a completed view - the advertiser is charged and a donation will be made to charity.
+ - **`minview`** | The user has watched long enough to count as a completed view - the advertiser is charged and a donation will be made to charity.
  - <code>donation</code> | A donation event.
 Called when the user has picked a charity provided the video view is complete (i.e. after 14 seconds), or the user clicks-through to the advertiser.
  - <code>click</code> | A click through to the advertiser.
 See logClick in the unit code.
  - <code>clickother</code> | A click through but not too the advertiser (e.g. to the find-out-more link).